Prosecutor: Suspected Texas gunman tried to escape to Mexico

 At a news conference Wednesday, San Jacinto County Chief Deputy Sheriff Tim Kean said he couldn’t go into details about the other people who were arrested, including how many.

+Oropeza is a Mexican national who has been deported four times between 2009 and 2016, according to U.S. immigration officials.

-Police had previously spotted Oropeza on Monday afternoon in Montgomery County, prompting several schools to lock down, Kean said at a news conference outside the county jail Wednesday.
+Police had previously spotted him on Monday afternoon in Montgomery County, prompting several schools to lock down, Kean said at a news conference outside the county jail Wednesday.

 “We did confirm that was him on foot, running, but we lost track of him,” Kean said.